-Glyndora Condon MS MFT LPC CTMH CCTP CEMDRIA Brainspotting Practitioner, CIMHP, and Owner: I am a wife, mother, and grandmother with special needs children and grandchildren; and I have experienced many life traumatic events: rape, divorce, loss of my dad, abuse, infertility, and caretaker of my mother with Parkinson's Disease when providing respite for my sister who normally provides that service.
+Glyndora Condon MS MFT LPC CTMH CCTP CEMDRIA Brainspotting Practitioner, CIMHP, ACS, and Owner: I am a wife, mother, and grandmother with special needs children and grandchildren; and I have experienced many life traumatic events: rape, divorce, loss of my dad, abuse, infertility, and caretaker of my mother with Parkinson's Disease when providing respite for my sister who normally provides that service.
 I understand the dynamics of divorce, sharing custody issues of the children, and caring for those on the Spectrum, with ADD, With ADHD, and with birth defects.
 I have birth defects as well and my mobility confuses orthopedics who thought I should be in a wheelchair at the age of 18 but I am not.
 I take each of these issues and have learned that each have provided me with an immense amount of empathy and insight.
 I have learned to persevere and have grown strong despite the circumstances.
 It is important to utilize knowledge to help others as I walk with them through their journey.
 I am a versed in nutrition to improve the mental health of individuals and have 17 years of nutrition and exercise experience.
 In addition, I have been an entrepreneur for over 30 years, and am able to utilize these skills as I wrap around my client with every resource available to increase functional medical and overall health.
 I work with ages 5-100, and individualize treatment to each client.
 I also am certified as a Supervisor and gatekeeper of my counselors to ensure their quality of service to our clients as I have handpicked each one due to remarkable qualifications that drew me to them, so I would like to introduce you to each; since I am unable to take every client who calls in for me, so that clients can receive counseling with only a short wait which is very important to me.
 Further, I graduated from Grand Canyon University with a 4.0 GPA in 2012, and have multiple modalities and certificates that enrich my practice.
+Glyndora is now an accredited Clinical Supervisor who trains new counselors and accepting new students.

 Our entrance